 - Models with multiple views can be complex.

-- It acts as Full stack so, the developer should have knowledge of Multiple technologies
+- It acts as a Full-stack, so the developer should have knowledge of Multiple technologies

-- MVC is an old Architecture with Morden interface it been difficult to use it.
+- MVC is an old Architecture with a Morden interface.
+It has been difficult to use it.

 Many popular frameworks and languages today use the MVC (model-view-controller) architectural design pattern.
 It divides an application into three components, namely model, view, and controller.
 Also, it separates an application’s business logic from the presentation logic.
 Such separation results in better maintenance of applications and division of labor.